vartan/vartan.github.io/_posts/2013-03-11-photo-theremin.md

 <iframe width="100%" height="400" src="//www.youtube.com/embed/Ce-1MpBxUCQ" frameborder="0" allowfullscreen></iframe>

 My first project with the reverse LEDs was a photosensitive blinking light.
 This is a very simple arduino circuit, requiring only a single LED and a current limiting resistor (100Ω).
+The LED is lighter when the room is lighter.

 I found the basis of the project on Arduino Playground – LEDSensor.
 If I were to do this project over again, I’d look into using analogRead and analogWrite to achieve the same effect, probably more efficiently.

 Here is my code; the negative side of the LED is hooked up to pin 2, the positive to pin 3.